mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 ### The Thornwood Syndicate

 Criminal network operating across both continents.
 Smuggling, information brokering, and "off the books" services.
-Led by Lyanna Thornwood (The Red Wolf).
+Led by Elara Thornwood (The Red Wolf).

 ### The Silver Circle